• Skip to primary navigation

 Making applesauce spice bars in a square pan, then making icing and spreading onto bars.

-• Do not substitute ingredients.
-Using less/lower fat ingredients can dry out your baked goods.
+• Do not substitute ingredients - Using lower fat ingredients can dry out your baked goods.
 This recipe relies on the use of butter, brown sugar, and applesauce to add moisture to the bars.

-• Ovens can run hotter or colder than the next oven, so it's important to look at your bars and test for doneness, rather than rely on time alone.
-Use a toothpick inserted into the center.
-Once it comes out clean, your bars are done.
+• Oven temperature - Your oven can run hotter or colder than the next oven, so it's important to look at your bars and test for doneness rather than relying on time alone.
+Gently press into the center of the bars - if they pop right back up, they're done.
+If an indent is left, they need more time.

-• Allow the bars to cool to room temperature before frosting.
+• Allow bars to cool - Allow the bars to cool to room temperature before frosting.
 Warm baked goods will melt frosting.

 Close up of a stack of applesauce spice bars.